-What should be the El's next step?
-ANSWER: Enrique should be referred to a developmental pediatrician for a developmental evaluation as screening results indicate further referral is appropriate.
+What should be the pediatrician's next step?
+ANSWER: Enrique should be referred to the local birth to three program for a developmental evaluation as screening results indicate further referral is appropriate.

-Does Enrique have autism?
+2. Does Enrique have autism?

 ANSWER: The results of the M-CHAT screening tool suggest Enrique is at risk for a diagnosis of autism but would require further evaluation and should take part in early intervention with ongoing follow-up to track his progress.